 - Allows the offense to create confusion

-When teams practice fast, move fast, and play fast – it creates a rhythm that is hard to stop defensively.
-Everything from formations and tempo – puts defenses at a disadvantage.
+When teams practice, move, and play fast, they create a rhythm that is hard to stop defensively.
+Everything from formations to up-tempo puts defenses at a disadvantage.

 Why Don’t All Teams Use Picture Boards & Hand Signals